- Press Center

 In 2015, dredging was performed in the port harbor, approach and sea channels.
 Overall volumes of dredged sand totalled more than 16 million cubic meters.
 The year-round use of the Sabetta port received more than three (3) million tons of cargoes (up 50% year-on-year), delivered by 190 marine ships and 317 river barges.
 A two (2) km Southeastern ice barrier was being constructed to protect the port harbor.
 LNG and stable gas condensate shipment pipe rack was being built at the ice barrier.

 The plant's first module was delivered to the site in September 2015, and delivery of other long-lead items also started during the past year.
 Among the items delivered to the Sabetta construction site by the end of the 2015 there were seven (7) LNG plant modules, a cryogenic heat exchanger (key element of gas liquefaction technology) and the full equipment package for compressor lines of the plant's first and second trains, boil-off gas compressors, a backup heater, 46 packages of steel work pipe racks, six (6) packages of piping spools, power plant turbines and other equipment.
 The unloading operations for oversized equipment in the Sabetta port and its transportation to the installation site were successfully streamlined.

-Construction on the first LNG train was 84% completes at end of the third quarter 2016.
+Construction on the first LNG train was 87% completes at end of 2016.

 Airport Sabetta serves regular flights from Moscow, Samara and Novy Urengoy from February 2015.